Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 The Blueprint for an AI Bill of Rights by the White House Office of Science and Technology Policy (OSTP) provides a non-binding set of guidelines for the design, development, and deployment of artificial intelligence (AI) systems.
 The document acknowledges the challenges posed by the opaque and complex decision-making processes of automated systems, which can undermine accountability.
 It stresses that these complexities must not be used as an excuse to avoid explaining critical decisions to those affected.
 Clear and valid explanations are identified as a baseline requirement to uphold transparency and accountability in automated decision-making.

-Global Trends and Challenges in Explainable AI (XAI)
+Global Trends and Challenges in Explainable AI (XAI) and AI Adoption

 Global regulations are struggling to keep pace with the rapid evolution of AI technologies and their applications.
 The lack of a universally accepted definition of AI complicates efforts to regulate the field.
 Additionally, the absence of standardized metrics for measuring explainability poses difficulties for enforcing compliance.
+Cutting-edge advancements in AI technology, such as generative AI, LLMs, and AI Agents, further drive regulatory challenges by introducing new complexities and capabilities at a rapid pace.

 Other key challenges include: